lionelmace/vpc-on-classic-vsi/vsi_is_images.md

 # Images
 {: #images}

-When you provision {{site.data.keyword.vsi_is_full}}, you can select from the supported stock images or a custom image that you've imported from {{site.data.keyword.cos_full_notm}}.
+When you provision {{site.data.keyword.vsi_is_full}}, you can select from the supported stock images.
 The image that you select determines the operating system that is provisioned for your instance.
 {:shortdesc}

 ## Stock images